Confined space: Atmospheric hazards

 According to OSHA, oxygen concentration is considered safe if it is between 19.5% and 23.5% of the total atmosphere.
 To protect against toxic gases, contaminants have permissible exposure limits (PELs), which are set by OSHA within the United States.
 Work also cannot continue if the concentration of a material reaches or exceeds 10% of its lower explosive limit.

+Other countries and authorities use a variety of reference systems for acceptable levels for toxic gas exposure.
+These include Threshold Limit Values (TLV), Short Term Exposure Limits (STEL) and Workplace Exposure Limits (WEL).
+A Time Weighted Average (TWA) is defined as "where a person working in a zone for eight hours a day, five days a week, would not be expected to succumb to a TLV concentration if the average, after monitoring and calculation against the number of hours, was equal to or less than the current listed figure."

 Even if a tank or similar vessel initially is tested and found to contain breathable air, a hazard can develop during operations inside the tank if residues inside the tank can release toxic gas or vapor when disturbed or if accidentally ignited.
 Steel water tanks may have dangerously low oxygen concentration when the interior rusts.

 Entry certification

 In many situations, certification of non-hazardous atmosphere by a trained or competent person is required before personnel may enter a confined space without the use of a respirator.
 In the United States Navy, that person is the designated shipboard gas-free engineer.
 In the maritime sector an NFPA Certified Marine Chemist is required to perform testing in all confined spaces that have contained a flammable, combustible or toxic substance.
 Certification in civilian settings can be performed by any employee who is trained and authorized by the employer.
 The Entry Supervisor, under OSHA regulations, is designated by the employer and ensures that the space is safe to enter and all hazards are controlled.

 Guidance provided by OSHA stresses the importance of establishing procedures focused on preventing unauthorised access.
 It states that temporary confined space barriers need to be fitted "promptly" once entrance covers are removed for access.
 This prevents unauthorised access, accidental falls into the space and foreign objects entering in.

 In the United States, agricultural operations are exempted from regulations governing permit-required confined spaces (which is specific to general industry), but they are still required to identify and control confined space hazards.